sebastinez/radicle-link/docs/rfc/0000-noise.md

 ### Key Reuse

-For completeness, we point out that Noise explicitly discourages re-use of static keys for other purposes than the Noise handshake. `radicle-link` does deliberately re-use the certificate key to sign identity documents and refs
+For completeness, we point out that Noise explicitly [discourages][noise-sec] re-use of static keys for other purposes than the Noise handshake.
-advertisements: those uses are considered equivalent to a PKI in which the leaf certificate is to be signed by the device-local key.
+`radicle-link` does deliberately re-use the certificate key to sign identity documents and refs advertisements: those uses are considered equivalent to a PKI in which the leaf certificate is to be signed by the device-local key.

 As long as the principles of it's [TUF] heritage are adhered to -- namely that key _delegation_ should be used for extension functionality -- we do not see a